-NCWF: Why did you choose the Mountains to Sea Trail as your record-breaking goal?
+NCWF: Why did you choose the Mountains-to-Sea Trail for your next outdoor adventure?

 Luke: The MST has been on my mind ever since I learned the trail existed.
 It connects North Carolina’s three distinct regions and provides a way for people to experience the geographical variety of our state.
 I’ve lived in all three areas of North Carolina, so hiking the MST will feel like an adventure in my backyard.

 In Durham, I ran and hiked on sections along the Eno River near West Point and Penny’s Bend.
 I ran and hiked on the Tanawha Trail and stretches near Trout Lake and Boone Fork when I lived in Boone.
 I’ve also been on multiple backpacking trips in the Great Smoky Mountains, where the MST begins, and I’ve biked along the Neuse River section of the MST in Raleigh.
 The terrain in North Carolina is rugged.
 I’ve been itching for a challenge, and the MST will deliver.

 Hiking the entire MST will reinforce my connection with North Carolina, so I never forget where I came from no matter where I’m heading.

 NCWF: How are you preparing physically and mentally for Hiking for Habitat?

 Luke: Most of my preparation is fueled by the fact I went through the motions during my time as a cross country runner for Appalachian State.
 I left a considerable amount of potential on the table and I owe it to myself to burn the boats and go all in regardless of the outcome.